 Meister's brief but accurate description of a wiki is that it's fast and a good fit for Geometrica, where change, teamwork, efficiency and effectiveness are key values.
 Upper management expected Geometrica's ISO certification to happen swiftly, without slowing the work for our clients, and a wiki made it possible.

 Many wiki engines are available.
 The most well-known is MediaWiki, which powers Wikipedia.
 But at Geometrica, we use ProjectForum for its ease of installation, maintenance and use.
+(Note: As of 2017 ProjectForum is no longer commercially available.)

 Some on Geometrica's quality committee initially resisted using a wiki: They were worried about vandalism, poor editing and lack of control.
 Objections came from ingrained perceptions about the necessity for sequential authoring-editing-approval-publication to ensure that, when a document is published, its information is correct, complete, permanent and authoritative.
 Another common barrier is the idea that only the head of a department should be able to change documents that pertain to his or her work.